open-tale/open-tale.github.io/_docs/05-skills.md

 #### Made of Stone

-Upon completelly defending an attack or a skill, the character's Defense is increased by 1 until the beginning of its next turn.
+Upon completelly defending an attack or a skill, the character's Defense is increased by 1 until it moves or gets hit.

 #### Defensive Nerves